Frequently Asked Questions

 Can I submit a request via MuckRock and have it be private forever?

-No, but you can ask for your embargoed request to be deleted, and we'll remove it completely from the site.
+We generally discourage permanent embargos.
+Users that are part of organizational accounts can embargo their requests permanently.
+Professional users can ask for an embargoed request to be deleted, and we’ll remove it completely from the site.

 How long do you hold onto the documents?

 Digital documents we hold onto indefinitely: Hopefully as close to forever as we can, since they’re generally public documents paid for by the people.

 Paper responses we keep on file for at least one year, and then plan to discard over time.